FlineDev/BartyCrouch/README.md

 BartyCrouch can **search a Storyboard/xib file for localizable strings** and **update your existing localization `.strings` incrementally** by adding new keys, keeping your existing translations and deleting only the ones that are no longer used.
 BartyCrouch even **keeps changes to your translation comments** given they are enclosed like `/* comment to keep */` and don't span multiple lines.

-Additionally BartyCrouch can now also **automatically translate existing string files to languages you don't speak** using the Microsoft Translator API.
+Additionally BartyCrouch can now also **automatically translate existing `.strings` files to languages you don't speak** using the Microsoft Translator API.
 You can exactly **choose the languages to auto-translate** and BartyCrouch will **keep all existing translations** by default.

 ## Installation